sg893052/sonic-buildimage/EVPN/LVTEP/evpn_vxlan_pip_hld.md

 It is recommended to configure BGP router-id same as the primary-IP configured under VxLAN interface.
 If BGP router-id is configured to be different from VxLAN primary-ip address, the configured primary IP address will be required to be provided to `advertise-pip` configuration under BGP.

-User will have to ensure that Primary IP address configured under VxLAN is same as BGP router-id or IP address provided to advertise-pip configuration in BGP.
+User will have to ensure that Primary IP address configured under VxLAN is same as BGP router-id or the IP address provided to advertise-pip configuration in BGP.